Schinzel/atexpose/README.md

 # @Expose

-The goal of @Expose is that it should be the fastest way to get a web server up and running that can serve static file content such as HTML-files and handle proprietary Ajax requests.
+The goal of @Expose is to be the least distracting and fastest way to get a web server up and running that can serve static file content such as HTML-files and handle proprietary Ajax requests.

 Put differently: It should be the web server that distracts you the least from solving the actual problem you are working on.

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/20d9426304f246c18f22402af9cb22bb)](https://www.codacy.com?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=Schinzel/atexpose&amp;utm_campaign=Badge_Grade)
 [![Codacy Badge](https://api.codacy.com/project/badge/Coverage/20d9426304f246c18f22402af9cb22bb)](https://www.codacy.com?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=Schinzel/atexpose&amp;utm_campaign=Badge_Coverage)
 [![Build Status](https://travis-ci.org/Schinzel/atexpose.svg?branch=master)](https://travis-ci.org/Schinzel/atexpose)

 There are other frameworks and projects that offers similar functionality to